View All 1854 Seated Liberty Dollar

 Description

 The 1854 Proof Seated Liberty Dollar - Reverse of 1840 is a proof dollar from the Seated Liberty Dollars 1840-1873 series.
-With a mintage of only 30, this is an extremely rare issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Ball Hughes and Christian Gobrecht.
-Struck in 90% silver, 10% copper, 38.1 mm in diameter.
+With a mintage of 30, this is an extremely rare issue — the lowest mintage among 3 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Estimated market value is approximately $20K.
+Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #898067.
-The Seated Liberty Dollar was produced from 1840 to 1873, when the denomination was replaced by the Trade Dollar.
-All dates are moderately scarce due to relatively low mintages.
-The 1870-S is one of the great U.S. coin rarities, with perhaps only nine examples surviving.

 External References